springernature/stylelint-config-springernature/README.md

 stylelint './path/to/scss/*.scss'
 ```

-5. Run stylelint fixng issues automatically (not all are fixable).
+5. Run stylelint fixing issues automatically (not all are fixable).

 ```
 stylelint './path/to/scss/*.scss' --fix